 Homemade keto bagels aren’t difficult to make as long as you follow a few easy steps.
 It’s a breeze to make once you gather and measure out all the ingredients.

-- Incorporate the egg while the cheese mixture is warm, not hot.
+Incorporate the egg while the cheese mixture is warm, not hot.
 Allow the dough to cool.
 If the dough is too sticky, add a little more almond flour.
+You can use a food processor to make the dough.

-- Shape everything low carb bagels – To shape the bagels, divide the dough into six equal balls.
+To shape the bagels, divide the dough into six equal balls.
 Form long strings and shape them into a round bagel.
 You can also poke your finger through the middle of the bagel dough.
+Brush with egg wash and top with everything bagel seasoning, poppy seeds, or sesame seeds.

-- Bake the bagels for 12 minutes in the preheated oven until they get a nice brown color.
+Bake the best keto bagels for 12 minutes in the preheated oven until they get a nice brown color.

 Carbs in Keto Bagels